 Membership condition

-• the salary is in accordance with the collective agreement.
-If there is no collective agreement in the industry, the salary for full-time employment must be at least 1,331 euros per month in 2023.
+• your salary is paid in accordance with the collective agreement.
+If your industry does not have a collective agreement in place, your salary for full-time work must be at least 1,399 euros per month in 2024.

-The 28-month review period of the employment condition may be extended for an acceptable reason for a maximum of seven years.
-Acceptable reasons for the extension include the time for which you have received
+The employment condition must be accrued during a 28-month reference period, counting backwards from the start of unemployment or layoff.
+The reference period may be extended for an acceptable reason for a maximum of seven years.
+Acceptable reasons include, among others, time periods for which you have received

 • sickness allowance from Kela